mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 **Katagiri**: Because we don’t know where we are.
 We are here; but we don’t know where we are.
 Very naturally we want to know.
 Do you understand?

 For instance, if you’re in this room, you are here.
 Even though your consciousness doesn’t work, if you are here, you can feel something.
 You contact always.
 So very naturally, information comes from this room.
 This room sends information to consciousness constantly; that’s why even though you try to ignore it, you can know.
 You want to know; you are curious of where we are.
 But actually we *can’t* know exactly what it is.
 That’s why the more we try to know what it is, the truth, we cannot know.
 But we are there.
 And then the truth gives a lot of information to us.
 That’s why we cannot ignore, but we cannot know.
 That is a struggle.
 This is the basic situation.
 So, very naturally, there is no particular guarantee how to know what to do.
 But, all we have to do is just act.
-This is *saṃskāra*.
+This is *samskara*.
 Is that okay?

 **Same person**: Yeah.